10 Reasons You’re Not Losing Weight On a Ketogenic Diet

 A Woman Suffering From Lack of Sleep Yawning.

-Weight loss is not only about what we eat, and it revolves around our whole lifestyle.
+Weight loss is not only about what we eat, and it also revolves around our overall lifestyle.

-Notably, one of the most critical factors is sleep, and a lack of sleep can have several negative impacts relating to our weight loss efforts;
+One of the most critical factors is sleep.
+A lack of sleep can hinder weight loss efforts in several ways:

-• Studies show that short sleep duration decreases blood levels of leptin, a satiety hormone that tells the body to stop eating.
-As a result, food cravings are more likely despite sufficient food intake (4, 5).
+• Studies show that short sleep duration decreases blood levels of leptin, a satiety hormone that signals the body to stop eating.
+As a result, food cravings are more likely, even when consuming a sufficient amount of food (4, 5).

-• Systematic reviews and randomized trials demonstrate that short-sleep duration appears to increase total food intake and caloric consumption (6, 7).
+• Systematic reviews and randomized trials demonstrate that insufficient sleep increase total food and overall calorie consumption (6, 7).

-• Randomized trials consistently show that short sleep decreases insulin sensitivity, which can eventually lead to obesity and type 2 diabetes (8, 9, 10).
+• Randomized trials consistently show that short sleep decreases insulin sensitivity, increasing the risk of obesity and type 2 diabetes (8, 9, 10).

-• Furthermore, shortened sleep has an adverse impact on metabolism and daily energy expenditure (11, 12).
+• Shortened sleep negatively impacts metabolism and daily energy expenditure (11, 12).

-For this reason, a well-implemented ketogenic diet (or any other diet) will have limited success if someone is not getting adequate sleep.
+Therefore, even a well-implemented ketogenic diet (or any other dietary plan) will likely have limited success in the context of insufficient sleep.

 Key Point: Sufficient daily sleep is critical for any weight loss plan.